Q. How do I get to the Aqueduct trail - - by car, or public transit?

 Q. Where can I find bathrooms?

-A. The trail office in Dobbs Ferry at the Keeper's House has public bathrooms, and is open Saturdays and Sundays, 10am-4pm.
+A. The Keeper's House in Dobbs Ferry has public bathrooms, and is open Saturdays and Sundays, 1pm-4pm.
 Bathrooms are found in village centers in public buildings (library, municipal building) during business hours.
 Also, some restaurants will let the public use their facilities upon request.